deezer/playntell/README.md

 ## Inference on new playlists:

-You can use the playntell model to predict a caption for a playlist (audio files, tags, and artists information) with:
+You can use the playntell model to predict a caption for a playlist (given by its audio files, tags, and artists information) with:
 ```
 $ poetry run python3 playntell/caption_playlist.py /data/playlist-captioning/p/test_playlist/playlist.json
 ```
 the playlist.json files has two fields:
-- "id" which is used of the playlist (could be any string)
+- "id" which is the id of the playlist (could be any string)
 - "tracks" is the list of tracks of the playlist.
-Each track must have the following field:
+Each track must have the following fields:
     - "id": the filename of the audio file.
-    - "artist": the name of the main artist of the song in the audio file
+    - "artist": the name of the main artist of the song in the audio file.
-    - "tags": a list of tags (in the discogs taxonomy) describing the track.
+    - "tags": a list of tags (from the discogs taxonomy) describing the track.

-A dummy example of a playlist.json and audio files is provided for testing in `/data/playlist-captioning/p/test_playlist/` in the provided docker container
+A dummy example of a playlist.json and audio files is provided for testing in `/data/playlist-captioning/p/test_playlist/`, found in the docker container.

 ## Acknowledgements

-This repo uses code from the following repo, with minor modifications:
+This repo uses code from the following repositories, with some modifications:

 * [muscaps](https://github.com/ilaria-manco/muscaps) (muscaps folder)
 * [mood_flow_audio_features](https://github.deezerdev.com/rhennequin/mood_flow_audio_features) (audio_features folder)